eyalabraham/ps2kbd/README.md

 # PS2 keyboard interface for PC-XT
 This program is the interface code for AVR with a PS2 keyboard.
 It implements a PS2 keyboard interface and an PC-XT parallel interface.
 The AVR connects directly into the PC-XT 8255 PPI Port A, bypassing the serial XT keyboard interface.
-The code configures the keyboard, accepts scan codes, converts the AT scan codes to XT keyboard caode, and transferres the XT code to the PC.
+The code configures the keyboard, accepts scan codes, converts the AT scan codes to XT keyboard codes, and transfers the XT code to the PC.
 The AVR to PC-XT interface is a parallel interface that uses two handshake signals: a data ready signal into the PC's IRQ1 keyboard interrupt line, and a busy/ready signal from the PC to the AVR.

 ## Resources: